joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Here are some of the typical responsibilities of a COO:

 * Developing and implementing business strategies: The COO works closely with the CEO and other senior executives to develop and implement the company's strategic plan.
-They are responsible for identifying operational goals and objectives and ensuring that the company is moving towards achieving them.
+They are responsible for identifying operational goals and ensuring their achievement.

 * Managing the company's resources: The COO is responsible for managing the company's resources, including people, technology, and financial resources.
-They work to ensure that the company is making the best use of its resources to achieve its goals.
+They work to ensure that the company is making the best use of its resources.

 * Overseeing day-to-day operations: The COO is responsible for ensuring that the company's daily operations run smoothly.
 They work to improve operational efficiency and ensure that the company is delivering high-quality products or services.

-* Developing and implementing policies and procedures: The COO is responsible for developing and implementing policies and procedures that govern the company's operations.
-They ensure that the company is complying with all relevant laws and regulations and that it is operating in an ethical and sustainable manner.
+* Developing and implementing policies and procedures: The COO is responsible for developing and implementing policies and procedures that govern the company's operations, such as complying with laws and regulations, and operating in an ethical and sustainable manner.

-* Managing teams and departments: The COO is responsible for managing teams and departments within the company.
-They work to ensure that each team is operating efficiently and effectively and that they are working together to achieve the company's objectives.

 * Measuring and reporting on performance: The COO is responsible for measuring the company's performance and reporting on it to the CEO and other senior executives.
 They use metrics and key performance indicators (KPIs) to evaluate the company's performance and identify areas for improvement.